Mount Aso: National Park

 The mountain is a key feature that contributed to the original Aso National Park.
 Spectacular sights such as the seasonal flowering of Rhododendron kiusianum on the slopes of Takadake reflect significant protected botanical ecosystems.

 Tourism

 Aso has been considered as a sacred place since long time ago.
 It became a mountain for training and worship.
 Before the Meiji era, there was only one hiking path from Bauchuu, near the current Aso station.

-Foreigners visited Mount Aso for the first time during Meiji era for tourism and research.
-A new hiking path from south of mountain became famous.
-As there were more and more local visitors.
+Foreigners visited Mount Aso for the first time during the Meiji era for tourism and research.
+A new hiking path from the south of the mountain became famous, as more and more local visitors came.

 During the Taishō era, the Miyaji line opened.
 There were more than 100,000 visitors every year.
 In 1934, the area was established as Aso National Park.

 At the foot of the mountain there are also various campsites, and horse riding at Kusasenrigahama.
 There are also helicopter tours and bicycle tours.